xster/flutter-wiki/Roadmap.md

 In the interest of transparency, we want to share high-level details of our roadmap, so that others can see our priorities and make plans based off the work we are doing.

 _Our plans will evolve over time based on customer feedback and new market opportunities.
+We use our quarterly surveys and feedback on GitHub issues to prioritize work.
 The list here shouldn't be viewed either as exhaustive, nor a promise that we will complete all this work.
-If you have feedback about what you think we should be working on, we encourage you to get in touch (e.g. by [filing an issue](https://github.com/flutter/flutter/issues/new/choose) or [emailing the flutter-dev mailing list](https://groups.google.com/forum/#!forum/flutter-dev)).
+If you have feedback about what you think we should be working on, we encourage you to get in touch (e.g. by [filing an issue](https://github.com/flutter/flutter/issues/new/choose)).
 Flutter is an open source project, we invite contributions both towards the themes presented below and in other areas._

 ## Areas of focus